nolinwm/nolinwm/README.md

 <p>
   Problem solving is my passion and building software is my favorite avenue to do so.
 With 1+ years of experience developing iOS apps, I’m seeking my first role as an engineer where I can learn, grow, and make an impact contributing to a team that I’m proud to be a part of.

+  I love connecting with new people, give me a shout at hello@nolinmcfarland.com or on LinkedIn!
 </p>

 <div id="badges">